Robert Hedderwick

 Major General Robert Sholto James Hedderwick is a senior British Army officer, currently serving as General Officer Commanding 1st (United Kingdom) Division.

 Military career

 Hedderick was commissioned into the Black Watch on 9 August 1997.
 He served as commanding officer of the Black Watch from October 2016 to December 2018.
-He became commander of the Army Special Operations Brigade in 2022 and General Officer Commanding 1st (United Kingdom) Division in August 2025.
+He became commander of the Army Special Operations Brigade in 2022, and General Officer Commanding 1st (United Kingdom) Division in August 2025.

-He was awarded the Queen's Commendation for Valuable Service in the 2019 Special Honours.
+Hedderick was awarded the Queen's Commendation for Valuable Service in the 2019 Special Honours.